Sol Patches

-Sol Patches is a Chicago actor, writer, and rapper who uses they/them pronouns.
+Sol Cabrini, also known by her stage name Sol Patches is a Chicago actor, poet, scholar, author, and rapper who uses they/she pronouns.
 They began their career in Chicago's theater and poetry scene, and released their first mixtape As2Water Hurricanes at the end of June 2016 on SoundCloud.

-Patches was born and raised in Chicago.
-They are heavily influenced by Chicago's queer Latino and black femme culture through their theater and poetry involvement.
+Sol was born and raised in Chicago.
+She is heavily influenced by Chicago's queer Latino and black femme culture through her theater and poetry involvement and is a PhD Candidate in performance studies at New York University.
 They appeared in the 2016 production of the play Kill Floor at the American Theater Company in Chicago.

+On March 18, 2023, Sol released their first album, Ordinary Delusions, on Bandcamp.
+The following year she published her debut poetry collection, Tgirl.jpg with Roof Books an imprint of Segue Foundation.